 So you’re going on an adventure!
 Usually one of the first questions on everyone’s mind is what kind of gear do I need for a bikepacking trip?
 Let’s go for a deep dive into how to pick bikepacking shoes.
-Looking for more gear help?
-Use the comprehensive bikepacking gear checklist!
+Looking for more bicycle touring content?
+Go to our content page

 Type of Shoe